The Intel Core i7-14700 wins in 9 out of 14 comparable specs, with 2 ties. Its biggest advantage is L2 Cache (1767% better).

 AI Versus Verdict

 The Intel Core i7-14700 is the objective winner of this comparison, securing victory in nine out of fourteen measured specifications.
-Its most significant technical advantage over the Intel Core i5-9400F is its L2 cache, which is 1767% larger.
-While the older processor maintains a 70% lead in Max Turbo Power efficiency, the massive cache capacity of the newer model represents the most substantial performance-related disparity between these two components.
+Its most significant advantage over the Intel Core i5-9400F is its L2 cache, which is 1767% larger.
+While the Intel Core i5-9400F holds a 70% advantage in Max Turbo Power, the Intel Core i7-14700 dominates the overall technical profile, making it the superior choice for users prioritizing the substantial cache capacity provided by the newer architecture.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.